-Members desiring to sell all or part of the production of their qualifying facilities generation to the cooperative through interconnection shall meet the following guidelines:
+Members wishing to sell all or part of the production of their qualifying facilities generation to the cooperative through interconnection shall meet the following guidelines:

-- Name plate generating capacity shall not exceed 150 kW. - The generation may be stand-alone or may provide part or all of the member's own electrical requirements at the service. - Metering shall be required that is capable of measuring power flow in both directions and is capable of meeting requirements established by the engineering study. - Charges for power delivered by the cooperative to the member shall be billed monthly at the appropriate retail rate.
+- Name plate generating capacity shall not exceed 150 kW. - The generation may be stand-alone or may provide part or all of the member's own electrical requirements at the service. - Metering is required that is appropriate to measure power flow in both directions and is capable of meeting requirements established by the engineering study. - Charges for power delivered by the cooperative to the member shall be billed monthly at the appropriate retail rate.
 Energy (kWh) sold to the cooperative by the member generator will be purchased at the cooperative's avoided cost. - The generator may be paid for capacity (kW) in addition to energy at the cooperative's avoided cost if sufficient metering technologies are utilized.
-If capacity provided by the generator can be quantified and it offsets capacity the cooperative purchases from its traditional wholesale power supplier, the following factors may result in increases or decreases in the actual avoided costs:
+If capacity provided by the generator can be quantified and it offsets capacity the cooperative purchases from its traditional wholesale power supplier, the following factors may result in increases or decreases in the actual avoided costs: - Costs of capacity (demand) - Cost of imbalance